The Serious Illness Care and MOLST Challenge

 - inadequate systems to store, revise and retrieve MOLST forms to honor patient choices;

-Exciting change is underway to build a collaborative serious illness and MOLST process!
+At present, we will continue to use our current MOLST form and process.
+But exciting change is underway to build a collaborative serious illness and MOLST process!

 Important Milestones: Building a Collborative Proces